-The Used Car working group looks at a variety of aspects of used car sales including the current and future market, mileage fraud, licensing and registration issues, and diesel.
+The Used Car working group looks at a variety of aspects of used car sales including the current and future market, as well as licensing and registration issues.
 The group sets industry standards and reviews Government policy.

 HR & Training

-The HR and Training working group researches and debates on policy and future direction on HR and training issues and thus make recommendations to the NFDA Executive to be adopted as policy.
-Recent, topical issues included: apprenticeships and the levy, flexible work policies and the development of Drive My Career to encourage young people to consider a career in the retail automotive industry.
+The HR and Training working group researches and debates on policy and future direction on HR and training issues and thus makes recommendations to the NFDA Executive to be adopted as policy.
+Current issues include apprenticeships and the levy, flexible work policies, the end of the Coronavirus Job Retention Scheme and the ongoing development of Drive My Career to encourage young people to consider a career in the retail automotive industry.

 The aftersales working group investigates and agrees on positions on the continuously evolving challenges in the service, repair and parts operations in franchised dealerships.
 This group's discussions are supported and prompted by the findings of the NFDA Consumer Attitude Survey which is carried out to explore the perceptions of franchised dealers in the aftersales environment.